rust-lang/rfcs/text/3692-feature-unification.md

 **Features will be evaluated for each package in isolation**

-This will require building duplicate copies of build units when there is disjoint sets of features.
+This will require building duplicate copies of build units when there are disjoint sets of features.

 For example purposes., this could be implemented as either
 - Loop over the packages, resolving, and then run a build plan for that package